Modular building: Manufacturing considerations

+Upfront production investment

+The development of factory facilities for modular homes requires significant upfront investment.
+To help address housing shortages in the 2010s, the United Kingdom Government (via Homes England) invested in modular housing initiatives.
+Several UK companies (for example, Ilke Homes, L&G Modular Homes, House by Urban Splash, Modulous, TopHat and Lighthouse) were established to develop modular homes as an alternative to traditionally-built residences, but failed as they could not book revenues quickly enough to cover the costs of establishing manufacturing facilities.

+IIke Homes opened a factory in Knaresborough, Yorkshire in 2018, and Homes England invested £30m in November 2019, and a further £30m in September 2021.
+Despite a further fund-raising round, raising £100m in December 2022, Ilke Homes went into administration on 30 June 2023, with most of the company's 1,150 staff made redundant, and debts of £320m, including £68m owed to Homes England.

+In 2015 Legal & General launched a modular homes operation, L&G Modular Homes, opening a 550,000 sq ft factory in Sherburn-in-Elmet, near Selby in Yorkshire.
+The company incurred large losses as it invested in its factory before earning any revenues; by 2019, it had lost over £100m.
+Sales revenues from a Selby project, plus schemes in Kent and West Sussex, started to flow in 2022, by which time the business's total losses had grown to £174m.
+Production was halted in May 2023, with L&G blaming local planning delays and the COVID-19 pandemic for its failure to grow its sales pipeline.
+The enterprise incurred total losses over seven years of £295m.

 Market acceptance

 Some home buyers and some lending institutions resist consideration of modular homes as equivalent in value to site-built homes.
 While the homes themselves may be of equivalent quality, entrenched zoning regulations and psychological marketplace factors may create hurdles for buyers or builders of modular homes and should be considered as part of the decision-making process when exploring this type of home as a living and/or investment option.
 In the UK and Australia, modular homes have become accepted in some regional areas; however, they are not commonly built in major cities.
 Modular homes are becoming increasingly common in Japanese urban areas, due to improvements in design and quality, speed and compactness of onsite assembly, as well as due to lowering costs and ease of repair after earthquakes.
 Recent innovations allow modular buildings to be indistinguishable from site-built structures.
 Surveys have shown that individuals can rarely tell the difference between a modular home and a site-built home.